 Friends, relatives, and neighbors have always helped each other out with pet care.
 It is not uncommon for a pet owner to drop off their dog – or less often, their cat – at the sitter’s house when they are going out of town.
 These arrangements are usually free of charge or reciprocal, with owners taking turns helping each other out.
 A traditional boarding business consists of a facility with kennel runs, which is designed and permitted for that purpose.
 So how and when did in-home boarding become a business?

-I never understood the desire to do in-home boarding, as my days as a pet sitter were long and hard enough.
+In-home boarding isn’t for me, although it works well for many other entrepreneurs.
 When I come home, it’s my time to rest and enjoy my own pets.
-I had no interest in wrangling other people’s dogs who might fuss or bark at night (I’m a light sleeper), get into fights, hurt my cats, or cause any other number of problems.
+I don’t want to wrangle other people’s dogs who might fuss or bark at night (I’m a light sleeper), get into fights, hurt my cats, or cause any other number of problems.
 But that’s my opinion.
 This business can work if you cover all your bases, plan, and manage the situations that arise appropriately.
-First, there are the legal aspects.
+Before we get into the legal aspects, let’s talk about how much money you can make.

 Pet limit laws